JuliaAttic/QuDirac.jl/docs/func_op_def.md

 â | n ⟩ = √n | n - 1 ⟩
 ```

-To define an operator in this manner using QuDirac, we can use the constructor for `GenericOp`,
+To define an operator in this manner using QuDirac, we can use the `func_op` method,
 which takes a function, a Ket, and a factor index as arguments.

 Let's say we have a simple Ket `k`: